Petrosz007/msc-thesis/chapters/examples.typ

 = Validation <validation>

-In this chapter I'll validate that my automatic test generation algorithm works correctly.
-I'll compare my generated test cases to the ones shown in the book @thebook, so we can see if my algorithm differs from the proposed manual GPT method by Kovacs Attila and Forgacs Istvan.
+In this chapter, I'll validate that my automatic test generation algorithm works correctly.
+I'll compare my generated test cases to the ones shown in the book @thebook, so we can see if my algorithm differs from the proposed manual GPT method by Kovács Attila and Forgács István.

 == Comparing generated test cases for Paid Vacation Days <paid-vacation-days>

-Let's look at the Paid Vacation Days example @thebook[p.
+We'll look at the Paid Vacation Days example @thebook[p.
 100].

 #line(length: 100%, stroke: 2pt + gray)
 *Paid vacation days*